Darkatek7/AmazonBot/README.md

 ## Edit Products
 * When adding new Products, make sure the Product name is exactly what it says on Amazon (eg: PS5, PS5 - Digital Edition) or complex products won't work.
 * If you want to check for a product make sure you enabled the checkbox!
+* Adding a product takes about one minute to create a new chromeprofile. (don't close the program while the window is not reacting)

 ## Notes:
 * When starting the Bot all Chrome Drivers and Chrome Browser Windows will be closed!